Fraud autopsy.

 Advice for potential buyers 3: expect a serial number, expect proof of ownership/possession.
 A sales receipt is not likely to be forthcoming, unless the seller claims to be the original owner (and even then he may not have it anymore).
 In the absence of a sales receipt, ask for provenance; a paper trail is better than nothing; previous owners may be well-known in the scene and could be contacted to verify details.
 Photographic evidence is credible only if it is available on demand and current (e.g., a legible newspaper on the bike, not pasted to the same photo of it which was downloaded from the Internet).
 Consult the marque Register (if available)--for Hetchins, contact this Editor (email link below).

 Advice for potential buyers 4: buy from reputable sellers.
-I will stick my neck out and name three: Hilary Stone and Brian Reid (both UK) and Stefan Schaefter (Switzerland).
-Of course, there are others; those three I know personally: you'll get what you pay for.
+I will stick my neck out and name two: Brian Reid (UK) and Stefan Schaefter (Switzerland).
+Of course, there are others; those two I know personally: you'll get what you pay for.
 If in doubt about other sellers, ask around at the forums.

 A reminder: you can order a new one from David Miller and avoid all the uncertinties.
 If you are keen on the vintage thing, then order a new one to fit old components.
 Click here for an example of a new frame built for vintage components.
 (A new steel frame built for vintage components qualifies for L'Erocia.)